 We hung traditional smiling full moons and other paper lanterns over the table, along with LED crayfish lights.
 The paper lanterns have space for a candle inside but we all used the LED ones for light.
 Love these green ones!

 Ta dah!
-Crayfish with dill crowns (I think they were the freshwater variety).
+Crayfish with dill crowns.
 I didn’t know this but crayfish are black and turn red when cooked.
 We ate them cold with bread and a really delicious Chanterelle and Västerbotten pie.
 Västerbotten is like a cross between between cheddar and parmesan.

 Beer was drunk during the meal and we swigged cold schnapps after each song (at any point during the meal).
 Neither of us knew any of the words so boggly eyed swaying was the only thing we were able to contribute at that point.

 And how did we actually eat the crayfish?
 Well, that proved to be a bit tricky for a pair of noobs like us…